.50 Beowulf | The Most Fun AR-15 Caliber

 First, a few words of warning about shooting .50 Beowulf rounds from an AR-15 – it will be very loud, meaning you better not forget to put your hearing protection on.
 Expect the recoil to be heavy, as well.

 Of course, the noise and the recoil are both part of the fun.
 Shooting is always an exhilarating experience, but that’s even more true when you’re firing shots that can punch a hole in a truck.

 If you just want a gun to shoot at the range, an AR-15 in .50 Beowulf will provide plenty of excitement, and you’re sure to get people’s attention while you’re there.
 You may have people coming up to you asking what you’re shooting.

-If you’re planning to go big game hunting in the near future, .50 Beowulf is an excellent choice, because you won’t find many, if any, animals that can survive getting hit with one of these cartridges.
+If you’re planning to go big game hunting in the near future, this round is an excellent choice.
+You won’t find many if any, animals that can survive getting hit with one of these cartridges.

 The obvious drawback with this caliber is that unless you’re fortunate enough to have a limitless ammunition budget, you won’t be able to shoot as much.
-Prices for .50 Beowulf cartridges are over $1 per round and can even be over $2 per round, depending on what you choose.
+Prices for these cartridges are steep: over $1 per round and can even be over $2 per round, depending on what you choose.